coldshrine/study-notes/books/effective-java.md

 If a class is accessed outside its package, provide accessor methods.

 If a class is package-private or is a private nested class, there is nothing inherently wrong with exposing its data fields.

+### Minimise mutability

+An immutable class is simply a class whose instances cannot be modified. **Immutable classes are easier to design, implement, and use than mutable classes.
+They are less prone to error and are more secure.**